cdesgrange/cdesgrange.github.io/research.md

 My main questions of interests:
 - What is the diversity of planetary system architectures?
 What does it tell us about planet formation and evolution?
 How can we relate it to the origin of our Solar System?

-- How doe the morphologies of debris disks constrain the underlying planet population?
+- How do the morphologies of debris disks constrain the underlying planet population?

 On November 14, I will start as a Fellow at the European Southern Observatory in Chile, with observational duties on the Very Large Telescope (VLT) in the Atacama desert.